cryingincradles/Multitale/README.md

 ## How does it works

 1. First of all compile & run or run compiled program
-2. Copy & Paste path to work folder
+2. Copy & Paste path to work & proxy folder in the settings
 3. Wait for results in the program directory

 ## Used Libs